rickhowe/sample/README.md

 * `:[range]Wrapwidth!`
   * Redraw the *wrapwidth* virtual spaces set in the current buffer (since patch 9.0.1762).
-It an be useful when those spaces are accidentally displaced by other virtual text than *wrapwidth*.
+It can be useful when those spaces are accidentally displaced by other virtual text than *wrapwidth*.

-#### Option
+#### Options

 * `b:wrapwidth_hl`, `g:wrapwidth_hl`
-  * A highlight group name to make *wrapwidth* virtual spaces visible (default: 'NonText').
+  * A highlight group name to make *wrapwidth* virtual spaces visible (default:
+  'NonText').

 * `b:wrapwidth_sign`, `g:wrapwidth_sign`
   * A string to indicate the position of the wrap column in the virtual spaces